sumanmukherjee03/practice-and-katas/k8s/CKA/32-kubeadm.README.md

 ```

 4. Create the calico custom resources for pod networking.
 More details here - https://docs.projectcalico.org/getting-started/kubernetes/quickstart
 Calico uses a different pod cidr by default.
-Make sure what you put in the calico custom-resources.yaml is what you have provided to kubeadm.
+Make sure what you put in the calico custom-resources.yaml is what you have provided to kubeadm for pod network cidr.
 ```
 cat << EOF | tee $HOME/calico-custom-resources.yaml
 # This section includes base Calico installation configuration.